KapilRatan/Intelligent-Drone-Detection-System/README.md

-# Intelligent-Drone-Detection-System
+# Intelligent-Drone-Detection-System 🛸 v/s 🐦
-An Intelligent Drone Detection System is a sophisticated security solution designed to identify, track, and classify unmanned aerial vehicles (UAVs) in real-time.
-By leveraging advanced deep learning CNN customized model to analyze Micro-Doppler signatures, ensuring high accuracy even in cluttered environments or bad weather.
+An Intelligent Drone Detection System is a sophisticated security solution designed to identify, track, and classify unmanned aerial vehicles (UAVs) as either a **Drone or a Bird** in real-time.
+By leveraging an advanced deep learning CNN customized model to **analyze Micro-Doppler signatures**, ensuring high accuracy even in cluttered environments or bad weather.

-### Intelligent Drone Detection System Using Micro-Doppler Signatures
+### Intelligent Drone Detection System Using Micro-Doppler Signatures 💻
 An AI-powered security solution developed for the FANTOMCODE 2026 National Level Hackathon.
-This system accurately differentiates between drones and birds in radar systems by analyzing Micro-Doppler signatures.
+This system accurately differentiates between drones and birds in radar systems by analyzing **Micro-Doppler signatures**.

 ## 📌 Project Overview
 Modern radar systems often struggle to distinguish small unmanned aerial vehicles (UAVs) from biological entities like birds due to similar radar cross-sections.
 Our system solves this by:
-Capturing FMCW radar signals.
+Capturing **FMCW radar signals**.
-Extracting motion-based Micro-Doppler patterns.
+Extracting motion-based **Micro-Doppler patterns**.
-Converting signals into Time-Frequency Spectrograms.
+Converting signals into **Time-Frequency Spectrograms**.
-Utilizing a CNN Deep Learning model for intelligent classification.
+Utilizing a **Customized CNN Deep Learning model** for intelligent classification.

 ## 🏗️ System Architecture
 The pipeline follows a modular flow from raw signal capture to a localized user dashboard:
-Signal Capture: Receiving raw FMCW radar data.
+**Signal Capture:** Receiving raw FMCW radar data.
-Feature Processing: Short-Time Fourier Transform (STFT) analysis to generate spectrograms.
+**Feature Processing:** Short-Time Fourier Transform (STFT) analysis to generate spectrograms.
-Classification: A CNN model featuring Convolution Blocks, Batch Normalization, and Dropout layers for robust detection.
+**Classification:** A CNN model featuring Convolution Blocks, Batch Normalization, and Dropout layers for robust detection.
-Deployment: A high-performance Streamlit web interface for real-time monitoring and analytics.
+**Deployment:** A high-performance **Streamlit** web interface for real-time monitoring and analytics.

 ## 📊 Performance Metrics
-The model was trained on the KTH Drone Dataset (75,868 samples) using under-sampling techniques to ensure class balance.
+The model was trained on the **KTH Drone Dataset** (75,868 samples) using under-sampling techniques to ensure class balance.
 Accuracy: 98.03%
 AUC: 0.9970
 Precision: 98.28%